stromtutorial/stromtutorial.github.io/steps/step-19/02-the-polytomyupdater-class.md

 {{ page.description | markdownify }}
 {% endcomment %}

-We need a new updater that either adds and edge to an existing polytomy or deletes an edge to create a new polytomy (or expand an existing one).
+We need a new updater that either adds an edge to an existing polytomy or deletes an edge to create a new polytomy (or expand an existing one).
 Create the `PolytomyUpdater` class declaration below in the file {% indexfile polytomy_updater.hpp %}.
 ~~~~~~
 {{ "steps/step-19/src/polytomy_updater.hpp" | polcodesnippet:"start-end_class_declaration,end","" }}
 ~~~~~~